jessewaweru/CustomerSegmentation/README.md

 [Popular_Products](sql_code/PopularProducts.ipynb)

 #### **Insights I gained from the problem statement:**
-- Ignoring the other categories which includes a majority of the products that I couldn't be able to categorise, some of the more popular products based on the descriptions column of the data include the following:
+- Ignoring the other categories which includes a majority of the products that I couldn't be able to categorize, some of the more popular products based on the descriptions column of the data include the following:

 ![Popular_Products](images/Popular_Products.png)
 *Bar graph showcasing some of the more popular products offerd by the business*